FILM: Following Instructions in Language with Modular Methods: Experiments and Results

 Table~\ref{tab:results_table} shows test results.
 FILM achieves state-of-the-art performance across both seen and unseen scenes in the setting where only high-level instructions are given.
 It achieves 8.17\% absolute (50.15\% relative) gain in SR on Tests Unseen, and 0.66\% absolute (2.63\% relative) gain in SR on Tests Seen over HLSM, the previous SOTA.

 FILM performs competitively even compared to methods that require low-level step-by-step instructions.
-Using them as additional inputs to the LP module, FILM achieves 11.06\% absolute (71.68\% relative) gain in SR on Tests Unseen compared to ABP.
+They can be used as additional inputs to the LP module, with the low-level instruction appended to the high-level instruction for both BERT type classification and BERT argument classification.
+Under this setting, FILM achieves 11.06\% absolute (71.68\% relative) gain in SR on Tests Unseen compared to ABP.
 Notably, FILM performs similarly across Tests Seen and Tests Unseen, which implies FILM's strong generalizability.
 This is in contrast to that methods that require low-level instructions, such as ABP, E.T., LWIT, MOCA, perform very well on Tests Seen but much less so on unseen scenes.
-In a Sim2Real situation, these methods will excel if the agent can be trained in the exact household it will be deployed in with multiple low-level instructions and expert trajectories.
+In a Sim2Real situation, these methods will excel if the agent can be trained in the exact household it will be deployed in, with multiple low-level instructions and expert trajectories.
 In the more realistic and cost-efficient setting where the agent is trained in a centralized manner and has to generalize to new scenes, FILM will be more adequate.

 It is also notable that the semantic search policy significantly increases not only SR and GC, but also their path-length weighted versions.
 On Tests Seen, the gap of PLWSR between FILM with/ without semantic search is larger than the corresponding gap of SR (for both with/ without low-level instructions).
 This suggests that the semantic policy boosts the efficiency of trajectories.
+The results in Appendix A.8 show that the improvement by the semantic policy is reproduced across multiple seeds; the protocols for reproduction are explained along with the result.